Coldstream Guards play "Sweet Caroline" on Prince Charles' lawn

 The band played the England fans' favorite anthems at Clarence House in support of the men's team, who meet Denmark on Wednesday evening.

-Charles himself was absent, as he and his wife, Camilla, Duchess of Cornwall, are in Wales, carrying out a week of engagements, PA Media reported.
+Charles himself was absent, as he and his wife, Camilla, Duchess of Cornwall, are in Wales, carrying out a week of engagements.

 The song "Three Lions," with its ubiquitous "It's coming home" lyric, is a popular anthem for England fans during major tournaments, along with Neil Diamond's 1969 hit "Sweet Caroline."